hallihan/arm-examples/README.md

 All 3 front-ends are protected by Network Security Groups and only allow access from an IP address or CIDR provided in the deployment parameters.

 ### Middle Tier
-The middle-tier currently serves no real purpose other than to demonstrate variable configuration deployment of 0, 1, or 3 VMs as is seen in services that include a high-availability configuration when deployed.
+The middle-tier currently serves no purpose other than to demonstrate variable configuration deployment of 0, 1, or 3 VMs as is seen in services that include a high-availability configuration when deployed.

 ### Back End
 Each node in the back-end tier currently runs a script to start a simple web server on port 80 (See [ExamplePostInstall2.sh](scripts/ExamplePostInstall2.sh)).
 The web server will display a static html file that includes the virtual machine name retrieved from the [Azure Instance Metadata Service](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/instance-metadata-service).